Post

 Spindown SAS disks

 So, in my previous article, I was struggling to get a new SAS disk to spin up.
 Now that I have that working, I want to get it to go into standby (spindown) when it’s idle for a while.
-I previously provided directions to use hdparm to spindown disks.
 Although hdparm works with SATA disks, SAS disks are a different beast.
 To work with them you need to use sdparm.

 sudo -i